rajat2502/YDKJS_Notes/Scope & Closures/Chapter_1_What's_the_Scope?.md

 #### Parsing

-Parsing is the process of taking a stream of tokens and turning it into a tree of nested elements, called as the **Abstract Syntax Tree** or **AST**.
+Parsing is the process of taking a stream of tokens and turning it into a tree of nested elements, called the **Abstract Syntax Tree** or **AST**.

 For example, the tree for `var a = 2;` might start with a top-level node called `VariableDeclaration` , with a child node called `Identifier` (whose value is a ), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is 2 ).

 #### Code Generation

-Code geneation involves taking an AST and turing it into executable code.
+Code generation involves taking an AST and turning it into executable code.
 This part varies greatly depending on the language, the platform it's targeting, and other factors.

-**NOTE**: The implementation details of a JS engine (utilizing system memory resources, etc.) is much deeper than we will dig here.
+**NOTE**: The implementation details of a JS engine (utilizing system memory resources, etc.) are much deeper than we will dig here.
 We'll keep our focus on the observable behavior of our programs and let the JS engine manage those deeper system-level abstractions.

 ### Required: Two Phases

-- The most important observation we can make about processing of JS programs is that it occurs in (at least) two phases: parsing/compilation first, then execution.
+- The most important observation we can make about the processing of JS programs is that it occurs in (at least) two phases: parsing/compilation first, then execution.
-- The separation of a parsing/compilation phase from the subsequent execution phase is observable fact, There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting.
+- The separation of a parsing/compilation phase from the subsequent execution phase is an observable fact, There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting.

 ### Syntax Errors from the Start